kvzivn/vui-prototype/README.md

 Voice User Interface Prototype
 ==============================

 An interactive voice UI prototype for ordering groceries online.
-It was built to help my UX team to explore a multimodal ordering experience.
+It was built to help my UX team explore a multimodal ordering experience.

 # Installation
 Clone this repo: